OpenOverlayRouter/oor/README.md

 Open Overlay Router includes support for Android devices operating as LISP-MN.
 Please see the README.android.md file to get details on Open Overlay Router for Android installation, compilation and usage.

+VPP
+---

+Open Overlay Router has adopted VPP as a new data plane that can be used to encapsulate and decapsulate LISP traffic in a high performance rate.
+Please see the README.vpp.md file to get details on how to configure OOR and VPP to work together.

 NAT traversal
 -------------